kyu-sz/LaS-VPE-Platform/README.md

 * _Application_: Same as that in YARN.

 * _Stream_: A flow of DStreams.
-Each stream may take in more than one input Kafka topic, but output at most one kind of output.
+Each stream may take in more than one input Kafka port, but output at most one kind of output.
 An _Application_ may contains multiple streams.

 * _Node_: An execution of a _Stream_.
 A pack of input data and parameters are